 NRSM 422: Natural Resources Policy (undergraduate & graduate).
 This course examines public land and resources policy, law and administration from multiple perspectives.
 It covers environmental and administrative decision making and various contemporary resource management problems and conflicts.
 A number of substantive policy areas are examined including national forests, public rangelands, water, wildlife and biodiversity, and protected areas, among others.
 These substantive areas are approached and analyzed in a number of different ways.
 422 is generally taught every fall and spring semester, and can be taken for undergraduate and graduate credit.
-Spring 2013 syllabus.
-Fall 2009 syllabus (with first edition textbook reading selections)
+Fall 2018 Syllabus.

 NRSM 622: Advanced Problems in Environmental Policy.
 The seminar examines a number of policy problems and contemporary issues in environmental policy, law, and administration.
 Problems and opportunities related to public land conflict and governance, environmental planning, science and decision making, tribal resource management, and private land development, among others, are analyzed.
 It is a readings-based seminar and students lead most reviews and discussions.